rocketxturtle/PyBACCHUS/README.md

 ## 🐛 Bug Reports & Questions

 Found a bug or have a question?
-Please open an issue on our [GitHub Issues](https://github.com/rocketxturtle/obafgkm/issues) page.
+Please open an issue on our [GitHub Issues](https://github.com/rocketxturtle/PyBACCHUS/issues) page.

 ## 🔮 Future Enhancements

-- [ ] Extend temperature range to include O/B stars (>8000 K)
-- [ ] Add ultra-cool dwarfs (<3000 K)
+- [ ] Add in the code for creating multiple parallelized BACCHI
-- [ ] Implement spectral classification algorithms
-- [ ] Add interactive Jupyter widget interface
+- [ ] Add in better plotting (e.g. with lines) & reading in the SuperMongo plots
-- [ ] Include additional spectral line identification tools
-- [ ] Support for custom wavelength ranges
+- [ ] Add in functionality for editing linelists
-- [ ] Integration with observational data formats

 ---